HRNGR/DevOps/hands-on/Kubernetes/eks-01-managing-kubernete-cluster-with-eks/README.md

         <i>Explain why we can't use</i> ```t2.micro```.
     - Choose appropriate options for other fields.
 (3 nodes are enough for maximum, 2 nodes for minimum and desired sizes.)
+## max aviable -number

-    - Proceed to the next step. ## max aviable
+    - Proceed to the next step.

 6. On the ```Specify networking``` page: